Bernie Sanders’ left-wing purist image belied by record of compromise

 At the Las Vegas debate last week, Pete Buttigieg urged the Democratic Party not to nominate “somebody like Senator Sanders who wants to burn the house down.”

-Top Sanders adviser Jeff Weaver recently said that it’s “premature” to say whether or not Sanders would support a public option in the event that Congress rejected a single payer system.
+Top Sanders adviser Jeff Weaver recently said that it’s “premature” to say whether Sanders would support a public option in the event that Congress rejected a single-payer system.

-Briggs told NBC News that Sanders’ approach in the ACA debate is “very illuminating” about his governing philosophy.
+Briggs said that Sanders’ approach in the Affordable Care Act debate is “very illuminating” about his governing philosophy.
 “It shows he has set down markers for what he believes should be done, but is also willing to accept progress toward his goals when it becomes clear that that compromise is what’s going to be doable."

 Warren, his progressive rival, has said she'd begin her presidency by setting up a public option and push for Medicare for All later.
 She has argued she'd be a more "effective" president than Sanders because she's steeped in policy details and is willing to support initiatives like removing the legislative filibuster to pass legislation, which the Vermont senator has not endorsed.

-One former Republican senator who worked with Sanders said he “worked pretty well together and was willing to accept half a loaf” until he began running for president in 2015.
+One former Republican senator who worked with Sanders said that they had worked well together and that Sanders "was willing to accept half a loaf” until he began running for president in 2015.
 “So I never saw that side of Bernie again,” he said.
 “The caricature and stereotype become more true to form.”

 When speaking to voters, Sanders’ prescription for complex problems tends to revolve around defeating a clear enemy — health-care industry profits stand in the way of Medicare for All, and fossil fuel earnings are preventing progress on climate change.
 Where rivals see cringe-worthy simplicity, his supporters see a politician who tells it like it is.

-“He doesn't talk about these issues as a legislator, he talks about them as a leader,” Devine said.
+“He doesn't talk about these issues as a legislator.
+He talks about them as a leader,” Tad Devine, who was chief strategist for Sanders' 2016 campaign, said.
 “He's addressing this in the context of electoral politics where people are either inspired or bored.”

 Sanders argued that the seeds of his movement are bearing fruit.